Upcycling Waste FAQs

 3

-Incineration burns waste in an oxygen environment, producing large volumes of flue gases and around 20% ash residue.
-Incinerators are designed to produce heat and steam, to be used to drive turbines to produce electricity and often district heating for houses in colder climates.
+Incineration burns waste in an oxygen-rich environment, producing large volumes of flue gases and leaving about 20% of the material behind as ash.
+Typically, around 3.3 times more flue gases are produced with incineration than HPAG.
+Incinerators are built to generate heat and steam, which are then used to drive turbines that produce electricity, and in colder climates, district heating for communities.

-When e-waste is recycled, valuable minerals are separated and recycled for use.
-Upcycling is similar, we use molecular chemistry to separate valuable hydrogen, carbon and oxygen molecules for recycling.
+When e-waste is recycled, valuable minerals are separated and reused.
+Upcycling follows the same principle: using molecular chemistry to separate valuable hydrogen, carbon and oxygen for reuse.

 As a gasification and pyrolysis process, HPAG does not combust waste.
-HPAG processes capture gases like carbon dioxide rather than vents them, and can combine that captured carbon dioxide with hydrogen to produce other products like ethanol, methanol or Sustainable Aviation Fuel (SAF).
+Instead, it captures gases such as CO₂ rather than releasing them and can combine that captured CO₂ with hydrogen to produce products like ethanol, methanol or Sustainable Aviation Fuel (SAF).

-HPAG’s efficient processes result in significantly higher energy potential outcomes than incineration and operates as a successful carbon capture and use pathway.
+HPAG’s efficient process delivers significantly higher energy potential than incineration and provides a practical pathway for carbon capture and reuse.

 What makes Xseed Solutions’ approach different from traditional waste to energy or recycling processes?